-For any students who fall into this category, here are some of our tips that may help you feel more confident in your transition:
+For any students who fall into this category, here are some of our tips that may help you feel more confident in your transition to uni:

 One of the key sources of stress for university students before they even begin is their own doubts about whether or not they have picked the right course.
 Indeed, it isn’t a good feeling knowing that you might be heading in the wrong direction by studying the wrong course.